• Skip to primary navigation

 The main difference between brown gravy and white gravy is in the type of broth or stock used.
 Brown gravy is typically made with beef broth, while white gravy uses chicken or vegetable broth.

-This distinction affects the color and flavor profile, with brown gravy having a richer and more savory taste, while white gravy tends to be milder and creamier.
+This distinction affects the color and flavor, with brown gravy having a richer and more savory taste, while white gravy is usually milder and creamier.

 In terms of texture, brown gravy is often thicker and smoother due to the addition of flour or cornstarch, while white gravy may have a thinner consistency.